CUBRID/cubrid-manual/en/admin/troubleshoot.rst

 Detecting a Deadlock
 --------------------

-If a deadlock occurs when **error_log_level** in cubrid.conf is NOTIFICATION, locks related information is written to the server error log.
+Locks related information is written to the server error log.

 ::